JingjingZhang111/anchor/README.md

 Cite
 ---
-If used，Please cite：[JingjingZhang + An effective method for identifying viral mutations based on anchors]
+If used，Please cite：[Runbin Tang + An effective method for identifying viral mutations based on anchors]